nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **NRIC**: National Registration Identity Card, a unique 9-character identifier used to distinguish each patient.
 It should start with a letter (S, T, G, F or M), followed by 7 digits, and end with a letter.

-* **Priority**: Indicates the urgency of a patient’s condition, with values like low, medium, or high to assist doctors in managing urgent cases.
+* **Priority**: Indicates the urgency of a patient’s condition, with values like none, low, medium, or high to assist doctors in managing urgent cases.

 * **Allergy**: A specific substance or condition that a patient has a sensitivity or adverse reaction to, such as "Peanuts" or "Lactose."